 Purpose: That every member would be Spirit-filled believers using their gifts and abilities for the edification of the church and the evangelization of the world.

 Purpose: Our mission at the Wesley Foundation of Arkansas State is to be an intentional campus community of faith seeking to become followers of Jesus Christ equipped to lead, learn, and love.

 Purpose: To inspire, empower, and enable wildlife professionals to sustain wildlife populations and habitats through science-based management and conservation.

 WOLFLIFE Campus Ministry

 Purpose: WOLFLIFE Campus Ministry exists to help A-State students move closer to God through a relationship with Jesus.
 Our events are built around mentoring, teaching, relationship building, and service.
-The name "WOLFLIFE" comes from a combination of the ASU mascot (Red Wolves) and the true, overflowing life that comes through Christ. www.wolflife.org
+The name "WOLFLIFE" comes from a combination of the A-State mascot (Red Wolves) and the true, overflowing life that comes through Christ. www.asuwolflife.org

-Contact: Almetia Cole / Advisor: Dr. Virginie Rolland
+Contact: Kayla Treasitti / Advisor: Dr. Virginie Rolland